rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Sopro da Salvação]] Spell should have either "wip" or "spell" tag
 - [[Spider Climb]] Spell should have either "wip" or "spell" tag
 - [[Spike Growth]] Spell should have either "wip" or "spell" tag
-- [[Spiritual Weapon]] Spell should have either "wip" or "spell" tag
 - [[Sugestion]] Spell should have either "wip" or "spell" tag
 - [[Sword Burst]] Spell should have either "wip" or "spell" tag
 - [[Tasha's Hideous Laughter]] Spell should have either "wip" or "spell" tag